LIVVkit/Atlas/README.rst

 contributions to Atlas (or LIVVkit).

 First, go to the `Atlas github page <https://github.com/LIVVkit/Atlas>`__ and push the Fork button on the top right of the page.
-This will create a fork of LIVVkit on your profile page.
+This will create a fork of Atlas on your profile page.
 Clone the fork, make your changes, merge them to master branch, and then submit a pull request to our repository.